 A pitfall of the recent theoretical literature is that it has neglected the implications of the electoral rule on the party structure.
-Many empirical contributions by political scientists deal with precisely this aspect of alternative electoral rules (see for instance Liphart, 1994).
+Many empirical contributions by political scientists deal with precisely this aspect of alternative electoral rules (see for instance Lijphart, 1994,1999).
 Majoritarian elections are typically associated with a smaller number of parties represented in the legislature.
 This too shapes policy decisions, even though the party structure is a by-product of the electoral rule and not a property of the electoral rule itself.
-On the one hand, proportional elections have lower barriers to entry for new parties.
-This allows for the formation of parties catering to specific and small groups of voters.
-On the other hand, governments in majoritarian parliamentary regimes are more likely to be supported by a single party with absolute majority, whereas coalition governments are more likely under proportional elections.
-This could have various consequences for economic policy, stressed in several papers from the 1980s and 1990s.
+On the one hand, proportional elections entail lower barriers to entry for new parties, allowing for the formation of parties that may cater to specific groups of voters.
+On the other hand, governments in majoritarian (parliamentary) systems are more likely to be supported by a single party with absolute majority, whereas coalition governments are more likely under proportional elections.
+The consequences for economic policy have been stressed in several papers from the 1980s and 1990s.
 First, the common-pool problem in fiscal policy might be more pervasive under coalition governments.
 Kontopoulos and Perotti (1999) have argued that this could lead to larger government spending.
 Second, as coalition governments have more veto players, the status-quo bias in the face of adverse shocks could be more pronounced (Roubini and Sachs, 1989, Alesina and Drazen, 1991).
 Third, government crises are more likely and indeed empirically more frequent under proportional elections, which could lead to greater policy myopia and larger budget deficits (Alesina and Tabellini, 1990, Grilli, Masciandaro and Tabellini, 1991).
-Not all these ideas have been fleshed out with the same analytical rigor as in the more recent theoretical literature discussed above.
+Not all these ideas have been fleshed out with the same analytical rigor as in the more recent theoretical literature.
 But they can certainly suggest interpretations for the empirical findings we report below.